Are you not sure about which is the best SUP paddle based on your needs? We were wondering too, so we did a little digging.

 The perfect size paddle will reach your wrist, allowing you to bend your hand over it.

-If you’re buying online, this is not a test that you can perform, but the easiest way is to simply add about 10 inches to the total length.
+If you’re buying online, this is not a test that you can perform, but the easiest way is to simply add about 10 inches to your total height.
+You can hedge your bets by getting a SUP paddle with an adjustable shaft.

 What is the Best SUP Paddle?

-The best paddle will depend on what you’re going to be using it for, how tall you are, and how experienced you are.
+The best paddle will depend on what you’re going to be using it for, how tall you are, you budget and how experienced of a SUP user you are.

 We have outlined some options below to help you when you shop for your SUP paddle: